bbauska/meta-react-basics/README.md

 more than five minutes setting up a project.

-Taking this advice into account, you might say that for a small project like this, you could keep it as simple as just adding a **components** folder and moving all your components into it.
+Taking this advice into account, you might say that for a small project like this, you could keep it as simple as just adding a <b>components</b>
+folder and moving all your components into it.
 This is exactly what you'll do next.

-### Building the App
+#### Building the App

-Since this is app's focus is on customization, let's name the app **customizing-example***.*
+Since this is app's focus on customization, let's name the app
+<b>customizing-example</b>.

-What follows is the command to run **in a suitable folder on your own computer**.
+What follows is the command to run <b>in a suitable folder on your own computer</b>.
 By "a suitable folder", I mean: "a folder where you feel comfortable installing a boilerplate React application".
 This also includes that the folder you chose will need to be accessible for your user on your OS (Operating System).